-4.2 EDUCATIONAL EXPERIENCES TRANSPORTATION: This action was implemented.
-Action 2 supported the overall implementation of the goal by providing students with educational experiences to increase knowledge of the environments outside of their rural community.
-4.3 TEAM SPORTS: This action was implemented.
+Action 4.3 TEAM SPORTS

+Implementation Status: 5 Full Implementation and Sustainability.
+This action was implemented.
 Action 3 supported the overall implementation of the goal by providing students with the ability to improve their physical overall capacities and provided experience with Team collaborations.